 Barnard provides a variety of on-campus jobs with priority given to students receiving aid directly from the College.

 Placement Assistance for an Off-Campus Job

-The Career Development staff is available to assist students in finding the jobs most appropriate to their needs.
+The Office of Student Employment Services is available to assist students in finding the jobs most appropriate to their needs.
 Total earnings in this program are not monitored.
 These jobs may be career oriented and they include a wide range of opportunities.

-A student who was offered a Barnard College Job, a Federal Work Study award, or an Off-Campus Job opportunity should make an appointment with a counselor in Career Development during the first week of the fall term to review job openings and to arrange for a job interview.
+A student who was offered a Barnard College Job, a Federal Work Study award, or an Off-Campus Job opportunity should make an appointment with a counselor in the Office of Student Employment Services during the first week of the fall term to review job openings and to arrange for a job interview.
 Earnings are used throughout the academic year to pay personal expenses.
 First-year students work an average of 8 to 10 hours a week and returning students work 10 to 15 hours a week.
 A student working on campus is paid bi-weekly by Barnard College and each student working off-campus must negotiate directly with the employer on issues of schedule, salary and length of job.

 Students borrow the loan portion of their self-help from the federal government via the:

 Federal Direct Stafford Student Loan Program

 Students apply for the Federal Direct Stafford Student loan.
 The Stafford loan can be subsidized (the government pays the interest while you are enrolled at least half time) or unsubsidized (you pay the interest or let it accrue while you are enrolled at least half time).
 A recommended loan amount will be included in your financial aid package.
 Annual maximums are $3,500 for first-year students, $4,500 for sophomores, $5,500 for juniors and $5,500 for seniors.
 Repayment begins 6 months after graduation or 6 months after dropping below half-time enrollment.
 Refer to the Federal Direct Stafford Student Loan instructions to apply for a loan.